-Pewter medals are awarded by the Senate to recognize the top graduating students nominated by each program area.
+Pewter medals are awarded by the Senate to recognize the top graduating master students in each program area.
+Students are nominated by their departments.
 These medals are presented at both the spring and fall ceremonies.

 President's Prizes

 Special awards donated by the University President are given to members of the spring and fall graduating classes whose energy, generosity and commitment have enriched the University during their time as students, and who show promise that their commitment will continue as alumnae.